I slightly adapted this delicious potato and eggs recipe from the cookbook, The Egg Book, by

 1/4 teaspoon paprika (for garnish)

-approximately 1 1/2 hours until potatoes are tender.
+potatoes approximately 1 hour until potatoes are tender.
 Potatoes are done when the internal temperature registers approximately 200

 degrees F. on your

 is the type of cooking thermometer that I prefer and use in my cooking.
 I get many readers

 asking what cooking thermometer that I prefer and use in my cooking and baking.
 I, personally, use the